rubenwardy/NodeBoxEditor/README.md

 In this mode / tool, you can edit the contents of a node.
 Icon: A blue cube with a chunk taken out of it.

-* Click + on the sidebar to add a node box.
+* Click + on the sidebar to add a node box. (or press insert)
-* Click an item in the listbox to select a node box.
+* Click an item in the listbox to select a node box. (or press up/down)
-* Click - on the sidebar to remove the selected node box.
+* Click - on the sidebar to remove the selected node box. (or press delete)
 * Size the node box using the handles in the orthographic viewports.
 * Scale the node box by pressing control, and using the handles in the orthographic viewports.
 * Position the node box by pressing shift, and using the handles in the orthographic viewports.